Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 }));
 ```

 Lets step through the construction of the call-tree to understand what's going on.
-First at the call to `engine.Effect(...)`:
+First at the call to `SpokeTree.Spawn(...)`:

 ```
 SpokeEngine